 Tower bills itself as “the most active non-professional theatre company in London” and with up to 18 shows a year that is certainly no idle boast.
 Throughout its long history it has put on over 1,500 different productions.

 The company takes its name from the Canonbury Tower, the building that it occupied for over 50 years in Islington, North London.
 However, the company’s history goes back even further than that – it was founded in 1932 as the Tavistock Repertory Company (performances were then given at the Tavistock Little Theatre in Bloomsbury).
 Today the company performs at a number of London venues, principally the Bridewell Theatre just off Fleet Street, Theatro Technis in Camden and Upstairs at the Gatehouse in Highgate.
-For the last couple of decades they have yearly performed a Shakespeare play in Paris, in an open-air venue in the Bois de Boulogne and in alternate years they regularly take a production to the Minack Cliffside Theatre in Cornwall.
+For the last couple of decades they have yearly performed a Shakespeare play in the Jardin de Shakespeare, Paris, an open-air venue in the Bois de Boulogne and in alternate years they regularly take a production to the Minack Cliffside Theatre in Cornwall.

 Although it is strictly non-professional, many famous names have appeared on Tower’s boards in the earlier part of their careers, among them Tom Courtenay, Siân Phillips Alfred Molina and Michael Gambon.